 Resendiz is a Family Nurse Practitioner and registered nurse, who under the direction of Medical Director Dr. Marc Tribble, will work with patients to make sure they receive culturally competent and non-judgmental primary care as well as access to services like PrEP and gender-affirming care.

-“I’m excited about what Resource Center and its LGBTQ health program do for the community and I’m excited to be a part of it,” said Resendiz, who is also bilingual in Spanish.
+“I’m excited about what Resource Center and its LGBTQIA+ health program do for the community and I’m excited to be a part of it,” said Resendiz, who is also bilingual in Spanish.
 He joins the Center with a background in emergency medicine as well as providing medical care to underserved communities.

 After graduating from high school Resendiz worked as a patient care technician at Texas Health Resources in hospice, oncology and the emergency department while pursuing his degree in registered nursing.
 After earning his degree in nursing, he worked for several years as a registered nurse in the emergency room while also volunteering at the Center’s Nelson-Tebedo facility where he provided treatment for STIs.

 Resendiz eventually decided to further his education by pursuing his master’s degree in family nurse practice at the University of Texas at Arlington.
 While in school, he had the opportunity to learn from and work with another Nurse Practitioners who provided HIV treatment, HIV prevention and hormone replacement therapy (HRT) to patients.
-After that experience, he knew he wanted to continue providing medical care to the LGBTQ community and underserved populations.
+After that experience, he knew he wanted to continue providing medical care to the LGBTQIA+ community and underserved populations.

 “When I was allowed the opportunity to be in that space, I knew that I was doing the right thing.
-The goal was always to go back to the LGBTQ community in some way,” said Resendiz.
+The goal was always to go back to the LGBTQIA+ community in some way,” said Resendiz.

 Resendiz says he is looking forward to providing patients with a safe space to express their concerns and questions especially when it comes to sexual health.